ThisisNirmalJaiswal/TypeScript/NOTES.md

 # -----what typescript does:-----

-## static checking:- whenever we write a code the parser of the language
+## static checking:- whenever we write a code the parser of the language / Analyze the code as we type.
+That's it

+##